andrew-29/business-transaction-visualizer/README.md

 # Visualizer

-A Python-based tool for transforming trace/span records into hierarchical tree structures and Mermaid.js flowcharts.
+A Python-based tool for transforming Dynatrace trace/span records into hierarchical tree structures and Mermaid.js flowcharts.

 ---